electricilies/electricilies.github.io/docs/software-docs/test/test-plan.md

 ## 11. Conclusion

 This test plan provides a comprehensive yet pragmatic approach to testing the Electricilies e-commerce platform within the constraints of a university project.
-The plan balances academic rigor with practical considerations such as limited time (26 days), small team size (4 members), and resource constraints (single Kubernetes node).
+The plan balances academic rigor with practical considerations such as limited time (40 days), small team size (4 members), and resource constraints.

 ### 11.1 Key Success Factors